Novel Magnetic Chiral Structures and Unusual Temperature Hysteresis in the Metallic Helimagnet MnP: Discussion

-First, we discuss the origin of the newly proposed magnetic structure below $\TN$, the alternately tilted helimagnetic structure described in Sec.
+First, we discuss the origin of the newly proposed magnetic structure below $\TN$, i.e., the alternately tilted helimagnetic structure described in Sect.
 3.2, from the viewpoint of the crystal symmetry of MnP.
-As described in Sec.
-1, the inversion symmetry is absent at the center of the nn Mn-bonds, and thus finite DM interaction is allowed for them.
-The DM vector ${\bm D}$ should be perpendicular to the ab-plane because the c-plane, including the nn Mn-sites, is a mirror plane (see Fig. 1(a)).
-As shown in Fig. 1(b), Mn-atoms form a zigzag chain along the b-direction by connecting the nn Mn-sites (nn Mn-chain).
-The DM vectors directing parallel and anti-parallel to the c-axis are aligned alternately along this chain because the crystal structure is invariant under the glide operation along ${\bm b}$.
+As described in Sect.
+1, inversion symmetry is absent at the center of nn Mn bonds, and thus a finite DM interaction is allowed for them.
+The DM vector ${\bm D}$ should be perpendicular to the $ab$-plane because the $ab$-plane, including nn Mn sites, is a mirror plane [see Fig.~\ref{fig:crystal-1}(a)].
+As shown in Fig.~\ref{fig:crystal-1}(b), Mn atoms form a zigzag chain along the b-direction by connecting nn Mn sites (nn Mn chain).
+The DM vectors directed parallel and antiparallel to the $c$-axis are aligned alternately along this chain because the crystal structure is invariant under a glide operation along ${\bm b}$.

-With a consideration of such alternate DM interactions between the nn Mn-pairs, the alternate tilt of the helical plane can be naturally elucidated.
-The DM interaction with ${\bm D} \parallel c$ only act on the projected Mn-spins to the ab-plane.
-In the fundamental helimagnetic structure proposed earlier, the projected Mn-spins are parallel to the b-axis and their directions in a nn Mn-chain are same (see open arrows in Fig. 6(e)).
-The DM interaction with the alternate nn DM vector ${\bm D}_{i} = (0,0,(-1)^{i}D_{\mbox{ s}}^{\mbox{ c}})$ tilt the Mn-spins in the nn Mn-chain toward the a-direction with the alternate angles $\theta$ and $-\theta$ (see filled arrows in Fig. 6(e)).
+Considering of such alternate DM interactions between nn Mn pairs, the alternate tilt of the helical plane can be naturally elucidated.
+The DM interaction with ${\bm D} \parallel c$ only acts on Mn spins projected to the ab-plane.
+In the fundamental helimagnetic structure proposed earlier, the projected Mn spins are parallel to the $b$-axis and their directions in a nn Mn chain are the same [see open arrows in Fig.~\ref{fig:d10}(e)].
+The DM interaction with the alternate nn DM vector ${\bm D}_{i} = (0,0,(-1)^{i}D_{\mbox{ s}}^{\mbox{ c}})$ tilts Mn spins in the nn Mn chain toward the a-direction with the alternate angles $\theta$ and $-\theta$ [see filled arrows in Fig.~\ref{fig:d10}(e)].
 The magnitude of the tilt angle $\theta$ is determined by the ratio of the strength of the $c$-component of the DM interaction $D_{\mbox{ s}}^{\mbox{ c}}$ and the symmetric exchange interactions $J$.
-Consequently, the alternately tilted helimagnetic structure, as shown in Fig. 6(d), is realized.
-From the experimentally obtained tilt angle of $\theta = 2.0$ degrees, the ratio of the strength of the DM interaction and the symmetric exchange interaction $D_{\mbox{ s}}^{\mbox{ c}}/J$ is estimated at about 0.03.
+Consequently, the alternately tilted helimagnetic structure shown in Fig.~\ref{fig:d10}(d) is realized.
+From the experimentally obtained tilt angle of $\theta = 2.0$ deg, the ratio of the strength of the DM interaction to the symmetric exchange interaction $D_{\mbox{ s}}^{\mbox{ c}}/J$ is estimated to be about 0.03.
+Very recently, Shiomi \textit{et al.} have performed Hall resistivity measurements of MnP~\cite{shiomi2012emergence} and observed topological Hall resistivity in a fan like phase at high magnetic fields and low temperatures, suggestive of a non-coplanar spin structure.
+Their results are in agreement with the tilted helimagnetic structure at zero field proposed in this article.